 Broker Non-Votes.
 A "broker non-vote" with respect to a matter occurs when a broker, bank or other nominee holding shares on behalf of a beneficial owner has not received voting instructions from the beneficial owner on a particular proposal and does not have discretionary authority to vote the shares on such proposal.
-Brokers, banks and other nominees will not have discretionary authority to vote with respect to the election of directors (Proposal I), the advisory vote on frequency of say-on-pay (Proposal III), the advisory vote on executive compensation (Proposal IV), the stockholder proposal on declassification of the Board (Proposal V) or the stockholder proposal on investment activity and distributions (Proposal VI) at the Annual Meeting, but may have discretionary authority to vote on the ratification of appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm (Proposal II).
+Brokers, banks and other nominees will not have discretionary authority to vote with respect to the election of directors (Proposal I) or the advisory vote on executive compensation (Proposal III) at the Annual Meeting, but may have discretionary authority to vote on the ratification of appointment of KPMG LLP to serve as the Company's independent registered public accounting firm (Proposal II).

 Additional Solicitation.
-If there are not enough votes to approve any proposals at the Annual Meeting other than Proposal V and/or Proposal VI, the stockholders who are represented may adjourn the Annual Meeting to permit the further solicitation of proxies.
+If there are not enough votes to approve any proposals at the Annual Meeting, the stockholders who are represented may adjourn the Annual Meeting to permit the further solicitation of proxies.
 The persons named as proxies will vote those proxies for such adjournment, unless the proxies are marked to be voted against any proposal for which an adjournment is sought, to permit the further solicitation of proxies.
 In addition, the Chairman of the Annual Meeting will have the authority to adjourn the Annual Meeting from time-to-time without notice and without the vote or approval of the stockholders.